conal/quotes/quotes.md

 "Simplicity is prerequisite for reliability." - Edsger Dijkstra

 "I think the terminology I would use is 'a continuous process of reflection'.
 I've always thought of only two questions that have mattered to me personally.
 One is what is really needed in the world and the second is what's really important to me and how these two intersect.
-It's always been a reflective process -- spiraling around these two poles." - Peter Senge
+It's always been a reflective process---spiraling around these two poles." - Peter Senge

 "Kiss slowly, laugh insanely, live truly, and forgive quickly." - Paulo Coelho